-High intensity agriculture areas have been proposed as a result of consultation with MSC who has indicated its preference for post mining land uses that may provide local employment.
-Activities that may be classed as high intensity include feedlots, poultries and glasshouse.
-Until such a time a proposal is developed for such uses, these areas would be rehabilitated to low intensity agriculture.
+High intensity agriculture areas have been proposed as a result consultation undertaken during the Project EIS (MACH Energy, 2021) with MSC who has indicated its preference for post mining land uses that may provide local employment.
+Activities that may be classed as high intensity include feedlots, poultries or agricultural processing facilities.
+Until such a time a proposal is developed for such intensive uses, planning for all non-woodland areas would target low intensity agriculture.
 Areas currently proposed for high intensity agriculture have been identified on Plans 1 and 2 and have been nominally located at this stage due to their topography and proximity to a potential water storage dam for water supply.